-Located 404km upriver from Iquitos Peru, our 6000 hectare property invites you to leave the chaos and clutter of civilization far behind.
+Located 404km upriver from Iquitos in northern Peru, our 6000 hectare property invites you to leave the chaos and clutter of civilization far behind.

 The forest closer to civilization is short and thin, and in some areas it has been completely cleared for agriculture or livestock.
-We stop for lunch in Requena, the largest village in the area and the hub of wood laundering operations, where all the illegal wood taken from the forest is magically certified before it reaches buyers in Iquitos.
-This is a rare glimpse into the lives of real river residents going about their daily lives, no costumes or performances here.
+We stop for lunch halfway between Iquitos and the lodge in Requena, the largest town in the area.
+Requena is the hub of wood laundering operations and a funneling point for all other products coming out of the jungle, from plant products to jungle animals.
+This is a rare glimpse into the lives of real river residents going about their daily lives, no costumes or show performances here.

 As we continue navigating up the winding network of glassy blackwater rivers, villages become sparser, trees become taller and thicker, and birds and pink and grey dolphins greet us as we pass.
 If reptiles and land mammals reveal themselves, we stop the boat to properly appreciate them.

-When the river narrows and the trees become vibrant green walls hugging the winding Tapiche River, we have arrived at the Tapiche Reserve.
+When the river narrows and the trees form vibrant green walls hugging the winding Tapiche River, we have arrived at the Tapiche Reserve.

 © 2013 Deborah Chen